dortania/OpenCore-Install-Guide/config-HEDT/nehalem.md

   * Allows Lilu and others to have stable performance in macOS 11, Big Sur without the keepsyms=1 quirk
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
+* **ExtendBTFeatureFlags** NO
+  * Helpful for those having continuity issues with non-Apple/non-Fenvi cards
 * **IncreasePciBarSize**: NO
   * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
 Some X99 boards may require this, you'll generally experience a kernel panic on IOPCIFamily if you need this.
 Note this shouldn't be needed on Mojave and newer
 * **LapicKernelPanic**: NO